krakenrf/heimdall_daq_fw/README.md

 4. Install Miniforge

-The instructions below are for 64-bit aarch64 ARM systems such as the Pi 4.
-If you're installing to an x86 system, please download the appropriate miniforge installer for your system which can be found at https://github.com/conda-forge/miniforge.
-For x86 64-Bit systems you will most likely want https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Linux-x86_64.sh
+Install via the appropriate script for the system you are using (ARM aarch64 / x86_64)

+[ARM]
 ```
 cd
 wget https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Linux-aarch64.sh